-Instructions: Do your own work.
+Instructions: All of the work you submit must be the product of your own independent efforts.
 You can consult your class notes and the course text.
-You can also use relevant computing technology.
+You can refer to texts from prerequisite courses (the calculus sequence and linear algebra) as needed for reference on background skills and ideas.
+You can also use relevant computing technology (for computations and graphics but not as a reference).
 Do not consult other sources.
 Do not discuss generalities or specifics of the exam with anyone except me.
+You can consult with me to clarify exam questions.
+Please do so right away if you suspect there is a significant typographical error.